Skip to main content

 28. Learn about our Fear Free Veterinary Care practices and our Veterinary Financial Assistance Program

-30. Volunteer (yes, we know we’ve already said this, but there are so many ways to volunteer that it deserved another spot on the list!)
+30. Volunteer (yes, we know we’ve already said this, but there are so many ways to volunteer that it deserves another spot on the list!)

 Happy National Guide Dog Month and happy celebrating!